Arif-PhyChem/MLQD/README.md

 ### Installation and dependencies

 Download the GitHub repository and go to Jupyter Notebooks folder to run the notebooks.
-Do not change the name of the MLQD folder as upon running one of the Notebooks, the compiler will look for the MLQD folder.
+Do not change the name of the MLQD folder as the system will look for the MLQD folder.

 *Some dependencies:*